Sydney-Informatics-Hub/hello-nextflow/docs/session1/01_helloworld.md

 A **"Hello, World!"** is a minimalist example that is meant to demonstrate the basic syntax and structure of a programming language or software framework.
 The example typically consists of printing the phrase "Hello World!" to the output, such as the console or terminal, or writing it to a file.

-Let's demonstrate this with simple commands that we run directly in the terminal.
+Let's demonstrate this with simple commands that you can run directly in the terminal.

 ## Print a string